GingerNinjaProgramming/Pocket-Dropper/README.md

 Next time Im going to try and focus more on early prototypes when working on the game giving more time on working on the games core mechanics and allowing time to make the core of the game fun to play before deep diving on making the code efficient.
 This would also further help solve my other problem as being able to generate good functioning prototypes as quick as possible as early as possible further helps gives me more user feedback which can then ensure a better project once I leave the prototyping phase.
 Along with this I think during my future projects I am going to try and consult more of my peers during development as I took a extremely independent mindset during the project which could of been to my projects determent especially in the fun department.

-As far as whats guiding my intrests for future projects I had a lot of fun building reuseable and good systems that can be used thoughout my project and possibly to be used in later projects, when working on more projects thoughout my studies I want to continue to build more systems like this and possibly at some point build full on plugins and libarys for things like raylib,unreal,etc (CITATION NEEDED)
+As far as whats guiding my intrests for future projects I had a lot of fun building reuseable and good systems that can be used thoughout my project and possibly to be used in later projects, when working on more projects thoughout my studies I want to continue to build more systems like this and possibly at some point build full on plugins and libarys for things like raylib,unreal,etc

 ## Declared Assets